samhynds/graffiti-ui/docs/overview/getting-started.md

 ## Usage

 To get started with Graffiti, you'll need to import the themes, global styles, and optionally react-router if you want to use the navigation components.
-Then, wrap your react app like so:
+Then, wrap your React app like so:

 ```tsx
 // main.tsx - your main entry point